multiversx/mx-sdk-specs/core/transactions-factories/relayed_transactions_factory.md

         relayer_address: IAddress;
     }): Transaction;

-    // can throw InvalidInnerTransactionError if one of the inner_transactions has gas_limit != 0
     // sets relayer's address as sender and receiver of the transaction
     // can throw InvalidInnerTransactionError if one of the inner_transactions has a different relayer compared to the one receieved as a parameter
     // can throw InvalidInnerTransactionError if one of the inner_transactions is also a relayed tranaction